Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 Lastly, we make this panel appear for every text input with the `data-suggestions` attribute.

+You'll find the Demo for the finished code [here](https://demos.maximmaeder.com/d/suggestive-input/).

 ## Setup of the Autocomplete Input

 We start by query selecting all elements with the `data-suggestions` attribute, and we save the resulting array in a variable that we will later loop over so we can add the logic to each input field.